Madura: Demography

 Madura (including its offshore islands) has a population of about four million, most of whom are ethnically Madurese.
 The main language of Madura is Madurese, one of a family of Austronesian languages, which is also spoken in part of eastern Java and on many of the 66 outlying islands.

 The Madurese are a large ethnic population in Indonesia, numbering around seven million inhabitants.
 They come from the island of Madura as well as surrounding islands, such as Giliraja, Sapudi, Raas, and the Kangean Islands.
-In addition, many Madurese live in the eastern part of East Java, commonly called the "Horseshoe", from Pasuruan to the north of Banyuwangi.
+Additionally, many Madurese live in the eastern part of East Java, commonly called the "Horseshoe", from Pasuruan to the north of Banyuwangi.
 Madurese are found in Situbondo and Bondowoso, and east of Probolinggo, Jember, and a few at most who speak Javanese, including North Surabaya, as well as some of Malang.

 Madura has a Sunni Muslim majority and a large Shia minority.
 However, since 2012, interfaith discord has escalated to violence, resulting in many Shia villages around the city of Sampang being attacked and many residents escaping to government refugee centers.
 The United Nations Office for the Coordination of Humanitarian Affairs has provided details of such attacks in 2013.